Ischia – Capri

 Ferries to Gulf of Napoli

 The Ischia to Capri ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Ischia to Capri takes approximately 53 minutes on ferries servicing this route.
-Ischia to Capri ferry duration can range between 45 minutes and 1 hour and 7 minutes depending on the operator that you decide to travel with.
+The ferry crossing from Ischia to Capri takes approximately 45 minutes on ferries servicing this route.
+The ferry duration for the Ischia to Capri ferry can range between 45 minutes and 1 hour 7 minutes depending on the operator that you decide to travel with.

 The fastest ferry from Ischia to Capri is with Alilauro in 45 minutes.

-There are currently no overnight ferries from Ischia to Capri, with the latest ferry departing at 17:15.
+There are currently no overnight ferries from Ischia to Capri.

-There are no cabins on ferries from Ischia to Capri due to the short ferry duration.
+There are no cabins available on ferries from Ischia to Capri.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Capri ferry.

 The best way to travel from Ischia to Capri is by ferry.
-With 1 sailing departing per day, you are bound to find a suitable ferry crossing to suit your needs.
+With 2 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.